Japan opens mass vaccination sites for elderly ahead of Olympics | Health

 - Japan

-Mass vaccination facilities are also planned for Nagoya, Kobe and other major cities.
-Prime Minister Yoshihide Suga charged the Defense Ministry last month with setting up the centres to speed up the country's vaccination programme.

-The fourth wave of infections has led authorities to make state of emergency declarations covering much of the country, including Tokyo, raising some concerns about the decision to press ahead with the Olympic Games due to begin on July 23.
-The states of emergency are due to end on May 31, but the government is planning to extend them to June 20, the Yomiuri newspaper reported.
+The fourth wave of infections has led authorities to make the state of emergency declarations covering much of the country, including Tokyo, raising some concerns about the Olympic Games due to begin on July 23.
+The states of emergency for most regions are due to end on May 31, but the government is planning to extend them to June 20, the Yomiuri newspaper reported.

 Just 4.4% of Japan's population of 125 million have received at least one vaccine dose, according to Reuters' global tracker, the slowest rate among the world's larger, rich countries.
 Japan began its inoculation push in mid-February, later than most major economies.
-The campaign was slowed initially by scant supplies of imported doses of Pfizer Inc and BioNTech SE vaccines.
-But even as shipments increased the rollout has been hampered by manpower shortages, logistical hurdles and malfunctions in the reservation system.
+The campaign was slowed initially by scant supplies of imported doses of the vaccine developed by Pfizer Inc and BioNTech SE.
+But even as shipments increased, the rollout has been hampered by manpower shortages and malfunctions in the reservation system.

-The mass vaccination centres for the elderly will use Moderna Inc's vaccine, which was approved on Friday.
+The mass vaccination centres for the elderly are using Moderna Inc's vaccine, which was approved on Friday, along with AstraZeneca PLC's vaccine.
+On Monday, Johnson & Johnson said it had filed for regulatory approval of its one-shot candidate and it could begin supplying the country in early 2022.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)